Key Takeaways

 - Maintenance costs for semaglutide are consistent and tied to prescription pricing, whereas surgery-related costs depend on recovery success and long-term health outcomes.

-- Overall cost-effectiveness depends on insurance, treatment duration, and outcomes, though compounded semaglutide tends to be the most affordable choice without coverage.
+- Overall cost-effectiveness depends on insurance, treatment duration, and outcomes.

 Bariatric surgery and semaglutide are two popular treatments for weight management.
 While both can support weight loss goals, their significant costs may lead to financial hesitation.

 The good news is you can find an option that works for your health and budget.
-A full cost breakdown for surgery and semaglutide with, and without, insurance helps you understand the best option.
-Read on to discover how much each option costs and hidden fees you may not have considered.
+A full cost breakdown for surgery and semaglutide with and without insurance helps you understand the best option.
+Read on to discover how much each option costs and the hidden fees you may not have considered.

 Semaglutide vs. Bariatric Surgery

 Semaglutide is a medication that can help facilitate weight loss.
 It mimics the effects of GLP-1, a naturally occurring hormone that regulates our appetite and helps control blood sugar levels.
-Currently, the FDA has approved three name-brand semaglutide medications: Ozempic, Wegovy, and Rybelsus.
+Currently, three name-brand medications: Ozempic, Wegovy, and Rybelsus are medically recognized for such use cases.

 An alternative weight loss treatment is bariatric surgery.
 The term is misleading since there are multiple types.
 The most common include: